understanding loneliness

 When might you feel lonely?

-Feeling lonely can happen at any time.
-Big life changes such as relationship break-ups, the death of someone close to us, or moving somewhere new can increase the likelihood of us feeling lonely.
+We can all feel lonely from time to time and it can happen at any time.
+However, we know that big life changes such as relationship break-ups, the death of someone close to us, or moving somewhere new can increase the likelihood of us feeling lonely.
 Other things might include:

 • living alone